Dedicated to Creating Healthier Communities

 Finding your way

 “What it comes down to, what’s really most important isn’t my ego or my emotions, it’s my family.
 I’ve got three kids and a wife.
 I wasn’t ready to die.
 You really have to get fit with your emotions, figure out which way you’re gonna go, and then hit it.”
 Kevin didn’t want to waste time.
-He and his wife, Jodie, went to see Steven Ginsberg, MD, a medical oncologist at Franciscan Oncology Associates in Burien, and a part of the Highline Cancer Care team.
+He and his wife, Jodie, went to see a medical oncologist at Franciscan Oncology Associates in Burien, and a part of the Highline Cancer Care team.

 Kevin was willing to do whatever it would take to get the cancer out of his body.
-Dr. Ginsberg explored the options with him and they came up with a treatment plan.
+The doctor explored the options with him and they came up with a treatment plan.
 Kevin has nothing but praise for the doctor and nurses at Highline who he says won the fight for him.
 “The nurses at the cancer center allowed me to function my way to get better,” he said.
 “I didn’t want to lie down and be sick.
 I needed to keep moving, keep working and keep living.
 They helped me to do that.”

 Life after treatment